Mitral Valve Prolapse

 The cause of MVP is unknown, but it’s thought to be inherited.
-There are two forms of MVP: primary and secondary.
+There are 2 forms of MVP: primary and secondary.

 Primary MVP means the mitral valve is abnormal because of one or more of these changes:

-The primary form of MVP is seen in people with Marfan syndrome and other inherited connective tissue diseases, but it’s most often found in people with no other form of heart disease.
+Primary MVP is seen in people with Marfan syndrome and other inherited connective tissue diseases.
+But, it’s most often found in people with no other form of heart disease.

-In secondary MVP, the flaps are not thickened.
+In secondary MVP, the flaps are not thickened but rather prolapse occurs for other reasons.
 The prolapse or bulging may be due to:

-Damage to valve structures caused by acute myocardial infarction (heart attack), rheumatic heart disease, or hypertrophic cardiomyopathy (this is when the left ventricle of the heart is larger than normal)
+- Damage to valve structures caused by heart attack, rheumatic heart disease, valve infection, or hypertrophic cardiomyopathy (this is when the left ventricle of the heart is larger than normal)